saivineetha1998/mnist_lec/README.md

 10  ->  0.10122358175750834  -> 0.018608779676632846

+The plot of these values will be like inverted parabola for both metrics accuracy and f1-scores.

 We can see that starting with the value of gamma as 0.00001 the metrics, accuracy and f1 score kept on increasing.
 They reached a peak point at 0.001.
 Then after 0.001 the values of metrics started to decrease and they have become stable after the gamma value of 0.06.
-The plot of these values will be like inverted parabola.

 This is due to the overfitting caused due to very high values of gamma as the points close to each other get grouped and form tight bounded classes.